MarineSeismologySymposium/SIG-ATaCR/README.md

 >>> import obstools
 ```

 If nothing happens, you're good to go!
-If you run into a problem, let us know by [`raising an issue`](https://github.com/MarineSeismologySymposium/SIG-ATaCR/issues).
+If you run into a problem, let us know by [raising an issue](https://github.com/MarineSeismologySymposium/SIG-ATaCR/issues).